alphagov/government-service-design-manual/service-manual/making-software/open-standards-and-licensing.md

 We develop these standards profiles in response to challenges raised by Standards Hub users.
 Challenges are problems that open standards might help to resolve.

-Where open standards have been identified you should use them.
-Each [completed challenge](http://standards.data.gov.uk/challenges/completed) has a standards profile that refers to specific open standards.

-If you are looking for an open standard and we’ve not set a compulsory standards profile in that space, you should carry out a thorough assessment of the existing standards and choose a standard that meets your needs and is consistent with our definition.
+If you are looking for an open standard for a particular function and we’ve not set a compulsory profile in that space, you should carry out a thorough assessment of the standards that exist elsewhere.
+Choose one that meets your needs and is consistent with our definition of an open standard.

 You should also consider how the standard fits with: